thkoch2001/tvlfyi_depot/web/tvl/blog/tvix-status-202209.md

   well-known use-cases without impacting the general case much.

-We've run some initial benchmarks against C++ Nix (using the features that are ready), and in most case Tvix evaluation is an order of magnitude faster.
+We've run some initial benchmarks against C++ Nix (using the features that are ready), and in most cases Tvix evaluation is an order of magnitude faster.
 To be fair, though, these benchmarks are in no way indicative of real-life performance for things like `nixpkgs`.
 More information is coming... eventually.